PART: Pre-trained Authorship Representation Transformer: Experimentation

 We evaluate the accuracy of our model at zero-shot attribution of 512 tokens from a reference author from a pool of $N-1$ other authors.
-Results are shown on Table \ref{tab:global-zero} where top-1 and top-5 accuracy are measured.
+Accuracy is shown on Table \ref{tab:global-zero} .
 We refer to PART as the model trained with the full combination of datasets.
 Accuracy is measured as the average of 100 rounds of trials, with the standard deviation contiguous to the accuracy value.
-To build a baseline we compare our model against the semantic embeddings of RoBERTa large.
-Briefly, semantic embeddings are obtained from the last hidden state of the transformer and all non-padding elements are average pooled.
+A trial is defined as follows: 1) Pick an author at random 2) Pick two chunks from the same author at random 3) repeat 1 and 2 $N$ times without repetition 4) compute similarity and performance metrics.
 We list models trained on different datasets, including a combination of all authors from all datasets.

 To begin with, we observe that the RoBERTa baseline performs below most models, except the Mails model.
 The baseline, despite being untrained, holds fair scores across tasks, performing much better than random chance.
 The Mails model has been trained with a very low batch size, which explains its under-par performance.
 However, every other model outperforms the RoBERTa baseline on most cases.
 For instance, the Books model has better out-of-domain performance on the blogs dataset than the baseline, while the same is true for the Blogs model on the books dataset.
 All models perform best when trained with in-domain data.